 Damn, that’s deep.

+I had no problem answering this question, even though I was cycling against the wind on a busy bridge.
 The first most important day of my life was January 26, 1977, when I was born.
 The second most important day of my life was March 16, 2010, when I gave my very first speech to a room of 250 working mothers.

+I shared my doubts, fears, and insecurities, and instead of everyone there rejecting me as I feared, they thanked me instead.
+After that luncheon, I drove back to my day job in advertising, crying the whole way.
 I sobbed because I’d finally realized why I had been born.
 Without ever having heard that Mark Twain quote, in that moment I told myself, “This is what I was meant to do with my life.”

+Have you ever had a moment like that?
+If you haven’t, if you don’t know what you were put on this earth to do, then perhaps you’re not doing the right thing.
+Yet.
 The tricky thing about discovering your purpose is that you have to get a taste of it in order to name it.
 You must experience it to make it your way of life.

+The bad news is that you must also confront your doubts and fears to find your purpose.
+After that first speech, I could never look at my advertising career the same way again.
 I’d seen something better.
 I’d experienced something more meaningful.
 I’d felt something bright and beautiful, and I couldn’t un-feel it.

 That small but meaningful realization was a game-changer.
-I vowed to find a way to make that feeling my own, and four years later, I became the proud owner of a company called The Mom Complex
+I vowed to find a way to make that feeling my own, and four years later, I became the proud owner of a company called The Mom Complex.

 After quoting Mark Twain, Marci went on to explain that as human beings, our highest calling is to be teachers and help others grow.
 And, according to Marci, “We end up teaching others the very thing we most need to learn.”

+Suddenly, it all made sense.
 Right before that first speech about motherhood, I had analyzed a research study of 5,000 mothers from 16 countries.
 The findings of the study indicated that the number one emotion that all mothers have in common—regardless of age, income or geography—is doubt.
 More specifically, self-doubt.

 This insight struck me as profoundly true—and sad.
 I wanted to scream from the rooftops: we need to stop doubting ourselves!
 And on March 16, 2010, I did just that.